devteamreims/4ME/README.md

 If you don't have a github account, feel free to use [this form](https://gitreports.com/issue/devteamreims/4ME)

 Please not that you won't be able to take part in the discussion related to your issue without a github account.
 Feel free to create one.
-It's free and github is a respectable organization.
+It's completely free !